 - Rarely your site will go down as your site on hundreds of servers.

 - It’s easier for a newbie to start a site without a much technical base.

-WordPress.com is suitable for those who want to start a blog as a part of their hobby without an intention to customize the blog to add extra features and monetizing.
+WordPress.com is suitable for those who want to start a blog as a part of their hobby without the intention of customizing the blog to add extra features and monetizing it.

 - You can use free as well as premium themes for a better look